OrbitalEnterprises/eve-esi-client/docs/CorporationApi.md

 evesso.setAccessToken("YOUR ACCESS TOKEN");

 CorporationApi apiInstance = new CorporationApi();
-Integer corporationId = 56; // Integer | A corporation ID
+Integer corporationId = 56; // Integer | An EVE corporation ID
-String datasource = "tranquility"; // String | The server name you would like data from String language = "en-us"; // String | Language to use in the response Integer page = 56; // Integer | Which page to query, 250 structures per page String token = "token_example"; // String | Access token to use, if preferred over a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {
+String datasource = "tranquility"; // String | The server name you would like data from String language = "en-us"; // String | Language to use in the response Integer page = 1; // Integer | Which page of results to return String token = "token_example"; // String | Access token to use if unable to set a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {